dlops-io/cheese-app-v2/README.md

 ## Prerequisites
 * Have Docker installed
-* Have VSCode or editor of choice

-## Tutorial (23): Setup Environments
+## Tutorial (23): Environment Setup
-In this tutorial we will setup containers to run python code for creating APIs and a container to run HTML web server.
-We will also use the vector-db as the RAG setup.
+This tutorial covers setting up three main components:
+1. A Python container for our API services
+2. A web server container for the frontend
+3. A vector database container for RAG (Retrieval Augmented Generation)

+Each container will run in isolation but communicate with each other to create our complete cheese application.

 ### Clone the github repository
 - Clone or download from [here](https://github.com/dlops-io/cheese-app-v2)

 ### Create a local **secrets** folder

 It is important to note that we do not want any secure information in Git.
 So we will manage these files outside of the git folder.
-At the same level as the `cheese-app-v2` folder create a folder called **secrets**
+At the same level as the `cheese-app-v2` folder create a folder called **secrets**.
+Add the  secret file from the `ml-workflow` tutorial.

 Your folder structure should look like this:
 ```